DesktopECHO/Pi-Hole-for-WSL1/README.md

 * Add exceptions to Windows Firewall for DNS and the Pi-hole admin page

-* Includes a Scheduled Task **Pi-hole Launcher.cmd** to allow auto-start at boot, before logon.
+* Includes a Scheduled Task to accomodate auto-start at boot, before logon.
-  Configure this by opening Windows Task Scheduler and edit the "Pi-hole" task.
+  Configure this by opening Windows Task Scheduler (taskschd.msc) and edit the "Pi-hole for Windows" task.
-  On the *General* tab check **Run whether user is logged on or not** and **Hidden**
+   On the *General* tab, place a checkmark next to both **Run whether user is logged on or not** and **Hidden**
-    On the *Conditions* tab uncheck **Start the task only if the computer is on AC power**
+     On the *Conditions* tab, un-check the option **Start the task only if the computer is on AC power**

 **Requires the recent (August/Sept 2020) WSL update for Windows 10.
 If you don't have Windows up to date, Pi-hole installer will throw an "Unsupported OS" error midway through the installation.
-Uninstall Pi-hole, update your machine and try again**
+If this occurrs uninstall Pi-hole, update your machine and try again.
+The minimum required updates are as follows:**

 * 1809 - KB4571748
 * 1909 - KB4566116
 * 2004 - KB4571756
+* 20H2 - Included in OS

 **Additional Info:**

 * DHCP Server is disabled in the UI

-* IPv6 works
+* IPv6 is now working as well as IPv4

 * To reset or reconfigure Pi-Hole, run **Pi-hole Configuration.cmd** in the Pi-hole install folder

-* To uninstall Pi-Hole, run **Pi-hole Uninstall.cmd** in the Pi-hole install folder
+* To uninstall Pi-Hole go to the Pi-hole install folder, right-click **Pi-hole Uninstall.cmd** and click **Run As Administrator.**  Backup your configuration via the Pi-hole web interface if you plan on re-installing.

 **Trimmed console dump and screenshots:**